konveyor/konveyor.github.io/content/Crane/Tutorials/StatelessAppMirror.md

 ```
 **Optional**

-Forward localhost traffic to the frontend of the Guestbook application to access Guestbook from the browser of your choice using `localhost:8080`:
+Forward localhost traffic to the frontend of the Guestbook application to access Guestbook from a browser using `localhost:8080`:
 ```
 kubectl --context src --namespace guestbook port-forward svc/frontend 8080:80
 ```

 ### 2. Extract from the source cluster

-Crane’s `export` command is how you extract all of the resources you want from the “source” cluster.
+Crane’s `export` command extracts all of the specified resources from the “source” cluster.
 ```
 crane export --context src --namespace guestbook
 ```